-The guidance provided in this document is intended to support school and school authority leaders in the safe launch of in-person classes in September 2020 under Scenario 1 of the Re-Entry Plan and reduce opportunities for transmission of COVID-19.
+The guidance provided in this document is intended to support school and school authority leaders in the safe launch of summer school in summer 2020 and reduce opportunities for transmission of COVID-19.

 Schools refer to public, separate, francophone, charter schools, independent (private) school authorities, independent (private) Early Childhood Services (ECS), online/distance education programs, and First Nations education authorities.
 School-based activities which may be impacted by this guidance include sports, music and field trips into the community or to other schools, care provided outside of regular school hours (e.g. before and after care), professional development/activity days and school break day camps.